0xferit/consensys-dev-final/src/ethereum/design_pattern_decisions.md

 ## Owner Pattern

 I implemented this as it was required for implementing Emergency Stop pattern.
-Emergency function should only be called by a privileged party such as a contract owner.
+Emergency functions should only be called by a privileged party such as a contract owner.

 ### Speed Bump Pattern